 Do not forget to expect the “unexpected” expenses.
 This can lead to a very rude awakening.
 Just like any other home, a vacation rental will require constant upkeep, and maintenance is not always cheap.
 Maintaining the quality of the home is one cost, and repairing the inevitable failures of the home is yet another.
 You will likely need to hire people to be performing routine maintenance on at least a weekly basis.
 There will also be utility costs, as well as various taxes and insurance costs.
 That is just for maintaining the property!
 If you want the property to uphold its original value, you will also have to afford renovations, on both a micro and macro scale.

 Wherever you choose to buy your rental property, make sure that you work with, or at least consult, at least one real estate professional in that area.
 A real estate agent or agency can provide unparalleled insight and expertise on your process and transaction, and many local economies that feature rental investments will have made a comprehensive, competitive, and efficient facet of the real estate industry that deals specifically with vacation rentals.
-In the Outer Banks, North Carolina, for example, Twiddy & Company is a top-tier real estate professional, and has been for nearly fifty years!
+In the Outer Banks, North Carolina, for example, there are top-tier real estate professionals active for nearly fifty years!
 They specialize in managing and selling vacation rentals, and can give a prospective buyer more insight than any other source of information.
 Almost every major tourism-based economy in the country will have similar services available to the buyer, which specialize in opportunities within tourism hot spot, and often in the surrounding communities as well.
 As appetizing as the sales department of many resort communities can make their properties out to be, there will always be certain aspects that only a local, specialized real estate agent will give you the full picture on.

 Finally, since it is intended to be a vacation rental, you should ensure that you believe in the property’s inherent value to prospective renters.
 Find out how close to the heart of the area you are, in both aesthetic, feel, and location.
 If you are in an area that people make their vacation to for the purposes of spending time on the beach, you should be willing to pay a little more (or pay the same for a lesser structure) to be on the beach.
 For the traveller who is willing to pay a healthy sum, the difference between on the beach and “x minutes away from” the beach is the difference between optimism and skepticism about any given property.
 Find out what vacationers value most about the area you are considering investing in, and find a property that can be marketed as maximizing the bases that you want to cover.